 Additionally, pet insurance really is a must with a bird of this type.
 If the bird gets sick or injured, monthly prices skyrocket.
 Although paying a monthly bill may be annoying, it really is the best way to protect yourself.

 Luckily, the monthly expenses for an African Grey Parrot are much more affordable.
-You will likely pay around $200, unless the bird gets sick.
-If the bird get sick, you will likely have to pay much more per month.
-We recommend getting exotic pet insurance to cover yourself in the case that should happen.
+You will likely pay around $200 unless the bird gets sick.
+If the bird gets sick, you will likely have to pay much more per month.
+We recommend getting exotic pet insurance to cover yourself in case that should happen.

 Featured Image Credit: TheOtherKev, Pixabay